How Far Do You Go?

 Euthanasia Is Simple

 The simple anaesthetic agent phenobarbitone is the most commonly used euthanasia agent.
 It’s given intravenously in a concentrated form.
 Although some people feel their pet knows what’s happening they don’t.
 That assumption is more a part of our guilt feelings than it is of the reality of what dogs and cats are capable of.
 All a pet knows is that someone is holding its leg – something that’s happened before when a blood sample was taken or a drug given intravenously and then it feels sleepy.
 It loses consciousness within seconds and within a few more seconds its heart stops.
-Depending on the circumstances, a sedative is given before the barbiturate, then a cannula is put in a vein to ensure that all goes smoothly.
+A sedative is given before the barbiturate, then a cannula is put in a vein to ensure that all goes smoothly.
 Brain death occurs within seconds but electrical activity in muscles can last for several more minutes.
 If the respiratory muscles are affected there can be a reflex contraction of the diaphragm producing a “gasp”, as if the pet were still alive.
 It isn’t.
 This type of reflex muscle activity may cause muscle twitches for up to ten minutes.

 Pets Are Usually Buried Or Cremated